-Teachers are often hailed as heroes that are to be celebrated, but in many countries across Europe, they're feeling undervalued and are even taking to the streets.
+Teachers are often hailed as heroes who are to be celebrated, but in many countries across Europe, they're feeling undervalued and are even taking to the streets.

-Thousands of schools in England and Wales are set to close in February after teachers' unions voted to strike in what will be their biggest industrial action in over a decade.
+Thousands of schools in England are set to close on July 5 and 7 after teachers' unions voted to strike in what will be their biggest industrial action in over a decade.

 It's part of a wider picture of malaise in education, with a growing teacher shortage spreading across Europe.
 In France, there are currently 4,000 vacancies, with the latest estimates in Germany suggesting a shortfall of 25,000 teachers by 2025.

 The situation is largely due to working conditions, including stagnant wages that are being exacerbated by the cost of living crisis.